datarchy/datarchy.github.io/content/article/20200814_spark_count_per_partition/index.md

 ---

 Sometimes, we are required to compute the number of rows per each partition.
-To do this, there are two ways :
+To do this, there are two ways:

 * The first way is using ```Dataframe.mapPartitions()```.